flaxandteal/flaxandteal-website/content/arches-work/_index.md

 <strong>Why Flax & Teal?</strong>

 At Flax & Teal, we are more than just a software consultancy and IT solutions provider - we are passionate advocates for the preservation of cultural heritage.
-We aim to empower organisations worldwide to safeguard their invaluable heritage assets for future generations.
+We aim to empower organisations worldwide to safeguard their invaluable heritage assets for future generations.<br><br>

 <strong> Registered Arches Suppliers</strong>